paulzer01/another-basic-twitter-clone/README.md

-# Deploying a PERN app to AWS
+# Deploying a PERN app to an AWS EC2 instance running an Amazon Linux AMI 2.

 ## 1. Setting up VPC and Subnets
 **1.1.
 Create a new VPC**